 Top loan purposes for $100K loans

-Analysis is based on data from closed loans covering the period of September 2023 through August 2025.
+Analysis is based on data from closed loans covering the period from June 2023 through May 2026.
+It included total number of loans funded and percentage of overall loans, by category.

 Not surprisingly, borrowers with higher credit scores also tend to qualify for higher loan amounts.
 This is, in part, because loan amounts are determined by the size of the monthly payment.
-The better your credit, the lower your rate, the lower your monthly payment compared to someone with a lower credit score.
+The better your credit, the lower your rate, the lower your monthly payment.
+In other words, you can borrow more money compared to someone with a lower credit score but have a similar monthly payment.

 Personal loan approval estimates